beyond-sharepoint/spo-shell/readme.md

 spo-shell lets you peruse your SPO environment and perform hassle-free site content provisioning, no add-ins.
 Simple.

 ### Sweet.
-But what about performing admin commands; like adding/removing JSLInk.
+But what about performing admin commands; like adding/removing JSLink.

 We got 'ya. spo-shell has a bunch of SPO/SPPnP cmdlets built-in... in a powershelly like fashion.